oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 6.2.17 CVE in field IDs

-For each item in `/vulnerabilities[]/ids` it must be tested that it is not a CVE ID.
+For each item in `/vulnerabilities[]/ids` it MUST be tested that it is not a CVE ID.

 > It is sufficient to check, whether the property `text` matches the regex `^CVE-[0-9]{4}-[0-9]{4,}$`.